cockroachdb/docs/v21.2/create-changefeed.md

 `schema_change_policy` | `backfill` / `nobackfill` / `stop` |  The behavior to take when an event specified by the `schema_change_events` option occurs:<ul><li>`backfill`: When [schema changes with column backfill](stream-data-out-of-cockroachdb-using-changefeeds.html#schema-changes-with-column-backfill) are finished, output all watched rows using the new schema.</li><li>`nobackfill`: For [schema changes with column backfill](stream-data-out-of-cockroachdb-using-changefeeds.html#schema-changes-with-column-backfill), perform no logical backfills.</li><li>`stop`: [schema changes with column backfill](stream-data-out-of-cockroachdb-using-changefeeds.html#schema-changes-with-column-backfill), wait for all data preceding the schema change to be resolved before exiting with an error indicating the timestamp at which the schema change occurred.
 An `error: schema change occurred at <timestamp>` will display in the `cockroach.log` file.</li></ul><br>Default: `schema_change_policy=backfill`
 `initial_scan` / `no_initial_scan` | N/A |  Control whether or not an initial scan will occur at the start time of a changefeed. `initial_scan` and `no_initial_scan` cannot be used simultaneously.
 If neither `initial_scan` nor `no_initial_scan` is specified, an initial scan will occur if there is no `cursor`, and will not occur if there is one.
 This preserves the behavior from previous releases.<br><br>Default: `initial_scan` <br>If used in conjunction with `cursor`, an initial scan will be performed at the cursor timestamp.
 If no `cursor` is specified, the initial scan is performed at `now()`.
 `full_table_name` | N/A | Use fully-qualified table name in topics, subjects, schemas, and record output instead of the default table name.
 This can prevent unintended behavior when the same table name is present in multiple databases. <br><br>Example: `CREATE CHANGEFEED FOR foo...
 WITH full_table_name` will create the topic name `defaultdb.public.foo` instead of `foo`.
-`avro_schema_prefix` | Schema prefix name               | Use fully-qualified schema name for a table instead of the default table name.
-This allows multiple databases or clusters to share the same schema registry when the same table name is present in multiple databases.<br><br>Example: `CREATE CHANGEFEED FOR foo WITH format=experimental_avro, confluent_schema_registry='registry_url', avro_schema_prefix='super'` will register subjects as `superfoo-key` and `superfoo-value` with the namespace `super`.
+`avro_schema_prefix` | Schema prefix name               | Provide a namespace for the schema of a table in addition to the default, the table name.
+This allows multiple databases or clusters to share the same schema registry when the same table name is present in multiple databases.<br><br>Example: `CREATE CHANGEFEED FOR foo WITH format=avro, confluent_schema_registry='registry_url', avro_schema_prefix='super'` will register subjects as `superfoo-key` and `superfoo-value` with the namespace `super`.
 `webhook_client_timeout` | [`INTERVAL`](interval.html)          | <span class="version-tag">New in v21.2:</span> If a response is not recorded from the sink within this timeframe, it will error and retry to connect.
 Note this must be a positive value. <br><br>**Default:** `"3s"`
 `webhook_auth_header`    | [`STRING`](string.html)            | <span class="version-tag">New in v21.2:</span> Pass a value (password, token etc.) to the HTTP [Authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) with a webhook request for a "Basic" HTTP authentication scheme. <br><br> Example: With a username of "user" and password of "pwd", add a colon between "user:pwd" and then base64 encode, which results in "dXNlcjpwd2Q=". `WITH webhook_auth_header='Basic dXNlcjpwd2Q='`.
 `topic_in_value`         | [`BOOL`](bool.html)              | <span class="version-tag">New in v21.2:</span> Set to include the topic in each emitted row update.
 Note this is automatically set for [webhook sinks](#webhook-sink).
 `webhook_sink_config`    | [`STRING`](string.html)          | <span class="version-tag">New in v21.2:</span> Set fields to configure sink batching and retries.
 The schema is as follows:<br><br> `{ "Flush": { "Messages": ..., "Bytes": ..., "Frequency": ..., }, "Retry": {"Max": ..., "Backoff": ..., } }`. <br><br>**Note** that if either `Messages` or `Bytes` are nonzero, then a non-zero value for `Frequency` must be provided. <br><br>See the [Webhook sink configuration section](#webhook-sink-configuration) for more details on using this option.

 {{site.data.alerts.callout_info}}
- Using the `format=experimental_avro`, `envelope=key_only`, and `updated` options together is rejected. `envelope=key_only` prevents any rows with updated fields from being emitted, which makes the `updated` option meaningless.
+ Using the `format=avro`, `envelope=key_only`, and `updated` options together is rejected. `envelope=key_only` prevents any rows with updated fields from being emitted, which makes the `updated` option meaningless.
 {{site.data.alerts.end}}

 #### Webhook sink configuration